isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Look at pointers and arrays: Do range-checking early
+* Look at pointers and arrays: Do range-checking early and not repeatedly
 * Look at conversions: Eliminate or mark narrowing conversions
 * Look for unchecked values coming from input
 * Look for structured data (objects of classes with invariants) being converted into strings